-While most scientists would agree on the perfect conditions for storing seeds, most deny that seeds found in Egyptian tombs have ever germinated.
+Most scientists would agree on the perfect conditions for storing seeds.
+However, most deny that seeds found in Egyptian tombs have ever germinated.

-The first known instance of someone claiming to have sprouted ancient Egyptian seeds was published in 1843 in The Gardeners’ Chronicle of London.
-The Gardeners’ Chronicle reported that some wheat seeds were found in the hand of a mummy unwrapped in London.
-A crop was raised from one, and the next generation of seeds was available at exorbitant prices.
-The Lurgan, Portadown and Banbridge Advertiser and Agricultural Gazette shed some additional light on the story in 1849, reporting that the seeds were brought to England by Sir William Symonds and were then being grown by Francis Fforde of Ireland.
-In 1857, Harper’s New Monthly Magazine ran an article by T.E.
+In 1857, Harper’s New Monthly Magazine ran an article by T.B.
 Thorpe on wheat, noting its exceptional longevity and mentioning this incident as an example.
 The article also observed that the wheat tillered prolifically—“fifteen stems…sprung from a single seed.”
-(For comparison, note that most American farmers hope for two or three tillers per plant; British sources note that under ideal conditions up to 20 tillers are possible.)
+For comparison, note that most American farmers hope for two or three tillers per plant; British sources (navigate to page 10) note that under ideal conditions up to 35 tillers are possible.
 Thorpe went on to speculate:

 From this great increase it is naturally suggested that wheat now grown is a degenerate class of the same species formerly common in Egypt; else, it is argued, how could the Egyptians have supplied the Assyrian, Grecian, and Roman empires from their superabundance above their own wants?

 A separate instance came to light in 1844.
 In this case, the story was that Thomas Pettigrew, a famous unroller of mummies, had found some wheat and pea seeds in a vase in a sarcophagus in the British Museum.
-The wheat all failed to germinate, as did many of the peas, but W. Grimstone of the Herbary in Highgate reportedly managed to coax some of the peas to life.
+All of the wheat failed to germinate, but W. Grimstone of the Herbary in Highgate reportedly managed to coax a few of the peas to life.

 In the early 1850s, or possibly even earlier, more reports surfaced of Egyptian plants sprouting.
 In this case, Lord Lindsay of Britain claimed that he had found a root in the hand of a mummy he had unwrapped in Egypt.
-After being planted, the root grew into a dahlia.
+The root subsequently grew into a dahlia.

 In 1856, a Dr. Deck supposedly received part of a dried resurrection flower from a group of Arabs.
 These Arabs claimed to have taken the flower from a mummified priestess about ten years before.
 Dr. Deck found that the resurrection flower could revive when wet, albeit temporarily.

-Scientists began experimenting with the germination and viability of seeds as early as the mid-1800s.
+Scientists began experimenting with seed viability as early as the mid-1800s.
 Most researchers could keep their seeds alive for only 10 to 15 years at the most.
-A theory was formulated that the maximum lifespan of a seed was 30 years.
+They theorized that the maximum lifespan of a seed was 30 years.